What is the HESA Leadership concentration?

 Applications are accepted on an ongoing basis until the number of available openings in the program are filled.
 However, there are fixed deadlines in place for graduate

 assistantships, scholarships and other financial opportunities.
 In order to participate in the HESA Leadership Interview Days program, a student must be accepted into the HESA MA Leadership concentration.
-To ensure full review of your HESA application (certificate and cohort) and to be eligible for HESA Leadership Interview Days 2014 please complete and submit all parts of your application (including references) by December 15, 2013.
+To ensure full review of your HESA application (certificate and cohort) and to be eligible for HESA Leadership Interview Days for the following Fall, please complete and submit all parts of your application (including references) by December 15 each year.
+Applications completed or received after the deadline will be considered on a space-available basis.
+To apply: visit the admissionss portion of the ELRT HESA website.

 What exams are required for admission into the HESA Program?